 Elected as the youngest Labour Member of Parliament in 1987 he was appointed an Opposition Spokesman on regeneration and established the City 2020 Commission.
 When Labour was elected to government in 1997 he was made Parliamentary Private Secretary to the Attorney General.
 He then became a Junior Justice Minister and was quickly promoted to become a Minister of State in the Foreign and Commonwealth Office where he helped negotiate the enlargement of the European Union.
 In 2001 he became the senior Labour member on the Justice Committee and in 2007 was elected Chairman of the Home Affairs Committee and was re-elected for a further term in 2010 by a vote of the whole Parliament.

 His interests include health issues, in particular diabetes prevention, Yemen, and Tamil issues.
-He chairs the All Party Parliamentary Group on Yemen and founded the All Party Parliamentary Tamil Group and is a former President of the Indo-British Parliamentary Group.
+He has previously chaired the All Party Parliamentary Group on Yeme, founded the All Party Parliamentary Tamil Group and is a former President of the Indo-British Parliamentary Group.

 He is married with two children.PLEASE NOTE: This site was established while I was a Member of Parliament.
 As Parliament has been dissolved there are no MPs until after the Election on 07 May 2015